PhotonVision/photonvision/docs/source/docs/quick-start/common-setups.md

 ## SD Cards

 :::{important}
-It is highly reccomnded that you use an industrial micro SD card, as they solve issues that many teams face when using any other kind of micro SD card, such as corruption when suddenly shut off, which industrial micro SD cards have protections against.
+It is highly recommended that you use an industrial micro SD card, as they offer far greater protection against corruption from improper shutdowns, like most cards face every time the robot is turned off.
 :::

 - 8GB or larger micro SD card